Lectionary reading

 they shall walk and not faint.

-And while we are promised that no temptation is more than what we are able to bear, the weariness of fighting the system sometimes can be too much.
+And while we are promised that no temptation is more than what we can bear, the weariness of fighting the system sometimes can be too much.

 What about this corruption?

-Of course, if we look back through many of the scriptures, we find that this corruption is not a modern day phenomena.
+Of course, if we look back through many of the scriptures, we find that this corruption is not a modern-day phenomenon.
 It is not simply something that happens in Latin America or Africa.
 We find mention of corruption and evil men throughout Proverbs and the Psalms.
 If we look harder, we will find mention of it in almost every part of the Bible.

 Fret not yourself because of the wicked,